-In accordance with the terms of certain financing arrangements, the Group should comply with certain loan covenants.
+In accordance with the terms of certain financing We examined the terms of financing arrangements, the Group should comply with certain loan covenants.
 Breaching covenants could result in significant fines and penalties along with funding shortages.
 In addition, cross default provisions are in place under many of the Group's financing arrangements.
-Compliance with covenants was one of the matters of most significance in the audit since it can have a major impact on the going concern assumption used in the preparation of the consolidated financial statements, and on classification of interestbearing liabilities in the consolidated statement of financial position.
+Compliance with We assessed arithmetic accuracy of financial covenants was one of the matters of most significance in the audit since it can have a major impact on the going concern assumption used in the preparation of the consolidated financial statements, and on classification of interestbearing liabilities in the consolidated statement of financial position.